The Past, Present and Future of Downtown Austin

 The Past: In August of 1839, the original 306 lots of a burgeoning, young Austin were sold at auction.
 Four unnamed public squares were excluded from the sale in order to be preserved as public gathering spaces.
 Known as “Courthouse Square,” “Hemphill Square,” “Guadalupe Park” and eventually “Republic Square,” the space is one of only three downtown historical squares.

-The Present: Currently under construction, Republic Square Park sits adjacent to the new Federal Courthouse and is best know for the (SFC) Farmers’ Market Downtown, which operates every Saturday from 9am – 1pm.
+The Present: Currently under construction, Republic Square Park sits adjacent to the new Federal Courthouse and is best know for the Sustainable Food Center (SFC) Farmers’ Market Downtown, which operates every Saturday from 9am – 1pm.
 Aside from special events, the park sits widely unused.

 The Future: Plans to renovate the park are based on a circular promenade that connects its four corners while leaving the central space open for a community lawn.
 The project’s goal is to revitalize the park as an active green space in downtown Austin.
 The reopening, which is scheduled for the fall, will showcase a space with modern amenities (including a full-service café and public restrooms) and daily programming.
 The SFC Farmers’ Market will remain open during construction and continue to operate after the work is complete.